Summary

 |

-None or tuple, the limits of the y-axis for the derivative PDP
+None or tuple, the limits of the y-axis (derivative units)

 |